AI Translation

 ## Output

-## Preserve Markup
+## Preserve Source Structure

-- **HTML**: Same tags, same order, same attributes, same spelling as the source.
+- **HTML**: Same tags, order, attributes, and spelling as the source.
 Translate only the visible text between tags.
-Write tags as raw characters: `<p>text</p>`.
-Do not introduce `<`, `>`, `&`, `\`, or HTML entities (`&lt;`, `&gt;`, `&amp;`) that are not present in the source; if the source has none, your output has none.
+Write `<`, `>`, `&`, `"` as raw characters – never as HTML entities (`&lt;`, `&amp;`, `&quot;`) or backslash escapes (`\/`) unless the source already does.

 - **Markdown**: Keep markers (`#`, `**`, `[]()`, list markers) exactly.
 For links, keep URLs verbatim and translate link text.

-- **URLs and file paths**: Verbatim – functional references break if altered.
+- **URLs and file paths**: Verbatim.

-- **Placeholders**: Keep tokens like `{{...}}`, `{...}`, `{0}`, `%s`, `%(...)`, `:name`, `[[...]]`, `<c0/>` verbatim.
+- **Placeholders**: Tokens like `{{...}}`, `{0}`, `%s`, `:name`, `[[...]]`, `<c0/>` are runtime substitutions – keep verbatim.

-- **KirbyTags** (`(tagname: value attr: value)`): Preserve verbatim if encountered.
+- **KirbyTags** (`(tagname: value attr: value)`): Preserve verbatim.

 ## Translation Guidelines